custom-ds/ptFlex/ptFlex/README.md

 ### Schematic Outputs

 #### Bill of Materials
-Once complete with the Schematic, run the Tools-Generate Bill of Materials which places the BOM inside of the /Current folder.
+Once complete with the Schematic, run the Tools &rarr; Generate Bill of Materials which places the BOM inside of the /Current folder.

 #### PDF Output
-Run File-Plot and output a PDF version of the schematics into the /Current folder.
+Run File &rarr; Plot and output a PDF version of the schematics into the /Current folder.
 Be sure to rename this output to ```schematic.pdf``` in the output directory before plotting the PCB design.

 ## PCB Design
 Inside of the Schematic editor, press F8 to update the PCB layout with any changes to the schematic.
 Adjust any layouts as necessary.